Will & Estate

 Estate Lawyers Sydney

-Using a personal and collaborative approach to your legal needs, our expert team of will and estate lawyers, probate lawyers and specialists work hard to resolve:
+Using a personal and collaborative approach to your legal affairs, our expert team of wills and estates lawyers, probate lawyers and specialists work hard to resolve:

 - Estate Litigation

 - Wills, Powers of Attorney and Appointing an Enduring Guardian

 - Contesting a Will and Family Provision Claims

 Michael Conley Lawyers support our clients with a diverse team of wills and estate lawyers, who prioritise the needs of your family first.
 Our team includes barristers, partners, senior associates, paralegals, administrative staff, forensic accountants, counsellors, trained mediators and arbitrators.
 Together, our lawyers take a holistic approach to legal advice with every case and strive to achieve a sensible and cost-efficient resolution.